 That dilemma has been a steep hill for the issue arena to climb, but one where significant inroads have been made in the last few decades.
 But even today, I saw someone correct a statement from a media article on the interview which had said Harry “admitted” to counseling, whereas the corrector pointed out a far better way to have phrased it would have been to say simply that he had “stated” it.
 To be honest, I hadn’t even caught that when I was reading through, but it’s nuance like that which should be addressed.

 Doing this interview goes a long way in the continuation of Diana’s legacy.
-For all of the important work she did on behalf of leprosy, HIV and landmines, she also called significant attention to depression and bulimia, from which she admitted she suffered.
+For all of the important work she did on behalf of leprosy, HIV and landmines, she also called significant attention to depression and eating disorders, from which she admitted she suffered.
 At the time, and even still today as ridiculous as it is, she was labelled as “unstable” by her critics, as though her point of view, anger or unhappiness could all be simply chalked up to her mental health.
 And no doubt a great deal of that came not from malice but from a complete lack of education or experience.
-How do you talk about something no one is talking about?
 I have a feeling that in addition to their own experiences, watching that narrative unfold may also play a large role in why William and Harry are passionate about this topic.

 I’ve provided a few quotes from the interview below, but the full interview is available here.